× Search

 Once we are certain the new station is complete and ready for use, we will decommission the old pump station and safely dismantle it before remediating the site – this will be a separate project.

-We expect the Opal Drive Pump Station project will take around 18 months to complete.
+We expect the Opal Drive Pump Station project will take around two years to complete.

 Additional storm water culverts

-These works are likely to get underway from the second half of 2024.
+These works are likely to get underway from mid-2025 onwards.
 This will involve the closure of Opal Drive for an extended period, with detours in place.
 We will work with our contractor to minimise the disruption and expect to be able to maintain pedestrian access from one side of Opal Drive to the other.
+Exact dates will be communicated well in advance in the new year.

 Soil storage at Topaz Reserve

 To make room for the new storage tanks and pump infrastructure at the site, approximately 3400m3 of soil needs to be dug up.
 There is not enough room to store this soil on site.
-Following extensive discussion with Bay of Plenty Regional Council while preparing the resource consent application, it was determined the best course of action was to temporarily stockpile the material at Topaz Reserve and return it to the pump station site as backfill around the pump station underground structures.
-This soil will then be put back into the site as backfill around the storage tanks and pump infrastructure.
-We're conscious we're working in a residential area, so we're taking extra care to keep the area clean and tidy, and to look after the environment when moving and storing this soil.
+Following extensive discussion with Bay of Plenty Regional Council while preparing the resource consent application, it was determined the best course of action was to temporarily stockpile the material at Topaz Reserve and return it to the pump station site as backfill around the pump station underground structures, storage tanks and pump infrastructure.

 What is wastewater?